UCLM-ARCO/uclm-arco.github.io/shapes/content/smartmirror_console_manual.md

 ### Mi Band 4 Data Collector

-This section will explain how to configure the *Mi Band 4 Data Collector* module, that refers to `miband-dc` package.
+This section explains how to configure the *Mi Band 4 Data Collector* module, that refers to `miband-dc` debian package.

 It can also be managed using its **low-level** interface, through configuration files.
 To know more about this, read `miband-dc` manual page or [*Configuring `miband-dc`* section at Integrating Xiaomi Mi Band 4 devices with *Smart Mirror*](https://arcogroup.bitbucket.io/shapes/integrating_miband_with_smart_mirror/#configuring-miband-dc).